Spatial predictions on physically constrained domains: Applications to Arctic sea salinity data: Model comparisons

 BORA-GP and NNGP assign the same prior distributions for parameters: $\tau^2 \sim IG(2, 0.01)$, $\sigma^2 \sim IG(2, 6)$, and $\phi \sim Unif(1.230, 3.690)$.
 The uniform prior ensures that the spatial correlation can drop to 0.05 between 0.25 and 0.75 of the maximum distance of the horseshoe domain, and the $IG$ prior for $\sigma^2$ centers it loosely around the observed variability.
 Priors for parameters in Barrier SGF follow specifications in \cite{bakka_non-stationary_2019}.

-Pre-processing in Tables \ref{supptab:horseshoe_resall}--\ref{supptab:horseshoe_resall_cont} indicates the neighbor search, barrier mesh construction, mesh and finite element basis creation, or distance and covariance estimation for BORA-GP, Barrier SGF, SR-PDE, or MDSdist/ClosePD, respectively.
+When implementing SR-PDE using package \texttt{fdaPDE}, an intercept is not allowed.
+Hence, we center the observed response to have mean zero before fitting SR-PDE and reinstate the sample mean for prediction.
+Preprocessing in Tables \ref{supptab:horseshoe_resall}--\ref{supptab:horseshoe_resall_cont} indicates the neighbor search, barrier mesh construction, mesh and finite element basis creation, or distance and covariance estimation for BORA-GP, Barrier SGF, SR-PDE, or MDSdist/ClosePD, respectively.
 Ten threads are used for model fitting, applicable only for BORA-GP, NNGP, and Barrier SGF.
 A large discrepancy in total runtime is partly attributable to differences in coding languages, which may complicate direct comparison between methods.

 \begin{landscape}

 \end{landscape}

 \begin{landscape}